Malcolm Nash: First-class career

-Despite the Sobers episode, Nash took just under 1000 first-class wickets (including Sobers' wicket on more than one occasion) at a good average of just over 25.
+Despite the Sobers episode, Nash took just under 1000 first-class wickets (including Sobers's wicket on more than one occasion) at a good average of just over 25.
 His best bowling figures were 9 for 56 (the tenth wicket fell to a run out) in the first innings against Hampshire in 1975, when he took 14 wickets in the match.
 He took 7 for 15 to dismiss Somerset for 40 in 1968.

 He also scored two hundreds with the bat, and hit four consecutive sixes himself in one over.
 His top score was 130, made against Surrey in the first game of the 1976 season.
 Coming in with the score 65 for 6 in reply to 338, Nash reached his century in 76 minutes.
 His other century came in 1978 against Leicestershire, when he came in at 78 for 7 and made 124, including five sixes, one of which brought up his century.

 When Glamorgan won the County Championship in 1969, going through the season undefeated, Nash was the side's leading wicket-taker, with 71 at 18.98 in 21 matches; he also made 435 runs at 22.89.

-Garfield Sobers' six sixes
+Garfield Sobers's six sixes

 Nash is best known for being the first bowler who was struck for six sixes in as many balls by Garfield Sobers on 31 August 1968 at Swansea while bowling slow left-arm.
 The ball was sold by Christie's the auctioneers for £26,400 in November 2006, although subsequent analysis has cast significant doubt on the authenticity of the ball sold – the ball sold was a Duke, while Nash stated that he had used only a Surridge ball during the over in question.

 In August 1977, he was also hit for five sixes and a four by Lancashire batsman Frank Hayes.

 Nash normally bowled medium-fast, but at the time, impressed by the success Derek Underwood was enjoying, he was experimenting with spin bowling.
 He later commented, "Sobers came along and quickly ended my slow-bowling career.
 It was a pretty short experiment."